giordano-lucas/exchange-price-propagation/index.md

 [is available at this address](https://murmuring-garden-88123.herokuapp.com/)

 > **Note**: this application runs of a free container of ***Heroku***, so it may take a couple of seconds to load.

+## Multiple currencies
+Pearson correlation is invariant under linear transformations of our varibles.
+In particular, if we want to use a daily echange rate, we don't need to convert the data into the right currency.
+We don't need to